 SriLankan Airlines

 With SriLankan Airlines, flights to/from Doha, Dubai, and Abu Dhabi can be interesting.
-There is also often a price war on those routes.
+There is also often a price war on those routes, highlighted by this mileage run.

 Air Maroc does not fly to Stockholm!